mmali02/senior_project/README.md

 ## Proposal:
 My proposal is to create a cohesive website that contains information on vegetables, fruits and native plants/flowers from Santa Barbara in order to help relieve some of the pressure from future garden club presidents who may not have extra time to research during their busy schedules.

+## Resources used:

+“How to Create Python Django Website in Pycharm.”
+YouTube, Uploaded by Techlearners By Neeraj Saxena, 5 August 2022, www.youtube.com/watch?v=4XYsODaQ6Ok.